MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.110.md

 (B) Damaged solely by uninsured causes;

-(c) If the figs are destroyed by you without our consent; or
+(C) If the figs are destroyed by you without our consent; or

 (D) For which you fail to provide records of production that are acceptable to us;